 In this article, we’ll share practical advice on how to start delivering reliable and affordable pay-as-you-go internet services in your communities.
 The key insights are supported by Project Isizwe, a non-profit organization that provides equitable internet access for under-served African communities.
-With almost 10 years working in this sector, Project Isizwe shared their experience and best practices that should be considered before launching hotspot services.
+With almost 10 years working in this sector, Project Isizwe shared their experience and best practices that should be considered before launching a hotspot internet service.

 Hotspot technology makes it possible to increase internet access and help people from rural areas and low-income communities participate in the digital economy.
 Thus, allowing you to: